Niranjan7771/LanMeet/README.md

 - `--log-level` — choose `DEBUG` when you need per-heartbeat logs; defaults to `INFO`.

 Once started, the client automatically opens the browser at `http://127.0.0.1:8100`.
 Pick a display name (or randomize), then use the control bar to toggle microphone, camera, and screen sharing.
 A “Leave” button provides a 20-second undo window before fully disconnecting.
+If the admin kicks a participant or they leave through the UI, the accompanying command-line client now shuts itself down automatically—no Ctrl+C required.

 ### 6. Join through the browser